CaioCavalcanti/aws-developer-certification/services/EC2.md

 ## General Notes
 - You can attach and detach roles to running EC2 instances without stopping or terminating those instances
+- There's a limit of on-demand instances based on vCPUs used per region
+- EC2 restricts e-mail traffic over port 25 by default.
+You can still send e-mails using a different port or using Amazon Simple Email Service (SES)